 These are made entirely from an unbleached "natural" linen that I bought at the fabric store.
 I've used this fabric for a couple of other things.
 It's a bit heavier and stiffer than you might expect, so it's a good utility fabric, and actually provides some protection.

 I started with a couple of 15 inch wide panels and worked from there.
-I cut two pieces, each two inches longer than the circumference of the meatiest part of my calves.
+I cut two pieces, each three inches longer than the circumference of the meatiest part of my calves.
 I finished the raw edges at the ends with a narrow hem.

 The ties are made by cutting four strips an eighth of a panel (about 2 inches) wide and three times as long as the body pieces.
 Each tie is folded in half lengthwise, then the raw edges are folded inside into the crease, so the ties wind up being about a half inch wide.
 The remaining raw edges of the kyahan body are centered on the ties, then put inside the open edge of the ties.